Zhanaozen massacre: Response

-On the night of 16 December, police in Almaty took opposition activists protesting against the deaths in Zhanaozen into custody.
+On the night of 16 December, police in Almaty arrested opposition activists protesting against the deaths in Zhanaozen.

 Workers on the Kalamkas and Karazhanbas oilfields went on strike in response to the events at Zhanaozen.

 On 17 December, a group of men in the village of Shetpe near Aktau blocked and damaged a railway line.
 Unrest was also reported in other cities and towns in the oblast.

 President Nazarbayev visited Mangystau Region several days after the initial eruption of unrest.
-He said on December 22, while in Aktau, that he would fire his son-in-law, Timur Kulibayev, over his handling of the crisis.
-Kulibayev was head of Kazakhstan's sovereign-wealth fund, Samruk-Kazyna, which manages many state assets, including the energy company KazMunaiGas.
+He said on 22 December, while in Aktau, that he would fire his son-in-law, Timur Kulibayev, over his handling of the crisis.
+Kulibayev was head of Kazakhstan's sovereign-wealth fund, Samruk-Kazyna, which manages many state assets, including the energy company KazMunayGas.

 President Nazarbayev fired several local officials to punish them for their roles in the massacre.
 Also, police officers charged with firing at protesters were arrested.
 In addition, the regional governor resigned and was replaced with a former minister of the interior.
-Nazarbayev also fired the heads of the national oil company, Kazmunaigaz (KMG) and its production unit.
-On December 26, he carried out his promise to dismiss his son-in-law, who had been widely viewed as his likely successor.
+Nazarbayev also fired the heads of the national oil company, KazMunayGaz (KMG) and its production unit.
+On 26 December, he carried out his promise to dismiss his son-in-law, who had been widely viewed as his likely successor.
 Nazarbayev also subjected Zhanaozen to a 20-day curfew and state of emergency.